Inducido/storage.js/README.md

 ==========

-A simple wrapper for localStorage and sessionStorage access, with a in-memory object fallback if not present
+A simple wrapper for localStorage and sessionStorage access, with a in-memory object fallback if not present A don't like bloated code, so here is the smallest code to do basics with web storage.

 storage.js exposes a simple API for cross browser local storage